Akhanda

 Akhanda is a 2021 Indian Telugu-language fantasy action drama film co-written and directed by Boyapati Srinu.
 It was produced by Miryala Ravinder Reddy, under Dwaraka Creations.
 It stars Nandamuri Balakrishna in a dual role alongside Pragya Jaiswal, Jagapathi Babu and Srikanth.
-The film featured original score and soundtrack was composed by Thaman S.
+The film featured original score and soundtrack was composed by Thaman S. In the film, twin brothers Akhanda and Murali Krishna are separated at birth.
+They grow up to lead completely separate lives, Murali as a local hero, and Akhanda as a secluded Shiva devotee.
+But when the lives of Murali and his family are in danger, his long-lost brother finally returns.

 Released on 2 December 2021, Akhanda opened to mixed reviews from the critics and positive response from audience.
-However, the film became a massive commercial success, grossing over ₹150 crores worldwide, emerging as the second highest-grossing Telugu film of the year and the highest-grossing film in Balakrishna's career then.
+The film became a success, grossing over ₹150 crore worldwide, emerging as the third highest-grossing Telugu film of the year and the highest-grossing film in Balakrishna's career then.
 Akhanda was featured at the 53rd International Film Festival of India in the Indian Panorama mainstream section.

 Akhanda won the Telangana state Gaddar Award for Second Best Feature Film.
-The sequel, titled Akhanda 2, is slated to release on 5th December 2025.
+A sequel, titled Akhanda 2, was released on 12 December 2025.